soumyanildey/Crafts-of-Bengal/README.md

 ### Machine Learning Model Setup

-The project includes pre-trained machine learning models for recommendations.
+The project includes pre-trained machine learning models for recommendations and customer support.
 The model files are:
 - `ml_model/model.keras` - Image feature extraction model
 - `ml_model/Images_features.pkl` - Extracted image features
 - `ml_model/filenames.pkl` - Image filenames for recommendations
 - `ml_model/correlation_matrix.pkl` - For collaborative filtering
 - `ml_model/ItemBase.pkl` - Item-based collaborative filtering model
 - `ml_model/MatFac.pkl` - Matrix factorization model
+- `ml_model/ov_model_llama_3.2/` - OpenVINO optimized LLM for chatbot responses

 These files should be included in the repository.
 If not, you'll need to train the models using the provided Jupyter notebooks in the `ml_model` directory.